artalar/reatom/packages/core/README.md

 - awkward to write bad code
 - easy to write good code

 Reatom is a mix of all best from MobX and Redux.
-It processes immutable data and use single global store, which totally predictable, but makes it granular, which allows you to not think about any performance overhead and use it for an any kind of task.
+It processes immutable data by separated atoms and use single global store, which make dataflow predictable, but granular and performant.

 ### Comparison

-> PR welcome for other managers, but it should be framework agnostic.
+> PR welcome for other framework agnostic managers.

 | Name       | Bundle size | Granularity | API strictness | Lifetime      | Atomicity | Effects managements | API      | Direction | Glitch free | Immutability |
 | ---------- | ----------- | ----------- | -------------- | ------------- | --------- | ------------------- | -------- | --------- | ----------- | ------------ |